SS Sneland I

 Sneland I (Norwegian for "snowland one") was a cargo ship which was built by Nüscke & Co. shipyard at Stettin-Grabow (then Germany) in 1922.
-She was the last merchant ship to be torpedoed by Germany in the Second World War, on 7 May 1945, one day before German surrender.
+She was the last merchant ship to be torpedoed by Germany in the Second World War, late on 7 May 1945, less than an hour before German surrender went into effect.

 History

 The ship was built for the German shipping line Stange & Dreyer GmbH in 1922 and got the name Ingeborg.
 Three years later, in 1925, it was sold to the Norwegian shipping company Richard Amlie & Sverre Amlie (Amlie & Amlie) in Haugesund, and renamed Sneland I.